rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#11-Apr-2020.md

 Wow, it was a huge month for blockchain Rust!
 It seems like we've all been productive sitting at home hacking.
-We've seen so many interesting developments, hopefully captured them all in this report.
+We've seen so many interesting developments, hopefully we captured them all in this report.
+Really, it has been overwhelming trying to pull together all the content and contributions this month.
+It's amazing!

 There were significant developments for several Rust blockchain projects: